 The risks of going it alone

-- Not knowing what to charge and ultimately undercharging – many accountants undercut the fees charged by their competitors to try and win new business, but while this may entice new clients to move away from their existing accountants, it leads to much bigger problems later on.
-Not only does this result in building a portfolio of too many low fee paying clients, but it also makes it really difficult to get your fees up to a realistic level in the future.
+- Not knowing what to charge and ultimately undercharging – many accountants undercut the fees charged by their competitors to try and win new business.
+While this may entice new clients to move from their existing accountants, it leads to much bigger problems later.
+This often results in building a portfolio of too many low-fee paying clients.
+It also makes it really difficult to increase your fees to a realistic level in future.
 (Find out how to win bigger and better clients)

-- Building an ideal client base – many new practices take on any business that they can in the early days without thinking about what type of clients that they actually want to work with.
-While this may bring in money at first, it can lead to the majority of your client base being comprised of low quality, low fee clients.
+- Building an ideal client base – many new practices take on any business that they can at first.
+They're not thinking about the type of clients that they actually want to work with.
+While this may bring in money at first, it can again lead to the majority of your client base being low quality, low fee clients.
 (Avoid this by creating your ideal client persona)

 - Taking too long to build up the practice – if your growth plan isn’t realistic, your new practice will take a lot longer to grow.
-Many accountants also don’t take into account the time lag between finding new clients and getting paid in their cash flow projections.
+Many accountants also don’t consider the time lag between finding new clients and getting paid in their cash flow projections.

-- Choosing the wrong software – taking advice from another practice about which software is ‘best’ can potentially land a new practice in a spot of trouble, especially if they haven’t done their own research or thought about what they actually need.
+- Choosing the wrong software – Don't take advice from another practice about which software is ‘best’!
+This could land a new practice in a spot of trouble!
+Make sure you, do your own research and think about what you actually need.
 (Read about the 5 things that you need to consider when choosing software)

-- Not hiring the right team – your employees are an integral ingredient to the success of your practice but finding the right people who share your values, work hard, and believe in the future of your firm takes time.
-Many new practices rush this recruitment process and risk hiring staff that negatively impact on productivity and therefore on the growth of the firm.
+- Not hiring the right team – your employees are vital to the success of your practice.
+Finding the right people who share your values, work hard, and believe in the future of your firm takes time.
+Many new practices rush the recruitment process and hire staff that negatively impact on productivity and on the growth of the firm.
 (Check out our 5 tips to recruiting decent staff)

-- Having to return to work for someone else – if you don’t have sufficient funding and resources to run a new practice that is taking longer to grow, you may have to give up; the result being a lot of wasted time, money, and energy.
+- Having to return to work for someone else – If you don’t have enough funding and resources to run a new practice that is taking too long to grow, you may have to give up; the result being a lot of wasted time, money, and energy.

-- The probability of success is low – building a new accountancy practice is difficult and isn’t without its challenges, therefore the risk of failure is higher than if you were buying into an accountancy practice that already exists.
+- The probability of success is low – building a new accountancy practice is difficult and has a lot of challenges.
+The risk of failure is higher than if you were buying into an accountancy practice that already exists.